Acai: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Physiological Mechanisms of Action of Acai

 1. Antioxidant and anti-inflammatory Effects: As previously mentioned, acai polyphenols, especially anthocyanins, have antioxidant and anti-inflammatory properties.
-The polyphenols work by scavenging free radicals, lowering oxidative stress, and regulating pro-inflammatory signaling pathways.
+The polyphenols by scavenging free radicals, lowering oxidative stress, and regulating pro-inflammatory signaling pathways.
 Hence, acai is believed to reduce the risk of chronic diseases such as cardiovascular disease, diabetes, and some malignancies.

 2. Cardiovascular Effects: Acai may benefit cardiovascular health by encouraging healthy lipid profiles, lowering inflammation, and increasing nitric oxide production.
 Nitric oxide is a chemical that relaxes the smooth muscles of blood arteries, hence regulating blood flow and blood pressure.
 Acai polyphenols may increase nitric oxide generation, resulting in better vascular function and lower blood pressure.